 Although these chicks are more active than some previous batches, they still tire easily.
 Here they are shown resting half-way up their ramp.

 Miss Heather must now clean their house about every 36 hours.
-She uses the manure in her garden compost pile.
+She adds the manure to her garden compost pile.

-They now eat 35 lbs. of feed per day.
-Miss Heather must go to the grain mill at least twice a week to haul home the 50 lb. sacks.
+The group now eats 35 pounds of feed per day.
+Miss Heather must go to the grain mill at least twice a week to haul home the 50-pound sacks.

 This one was napping in a feed pan before I approached.
 At this size, it would be possible to butcher some of the males to roast.
-They would dress out at 3-4 lbs.
-The hens are smaller.
+They would dress out at 3-4 pounds.
+The hens are a little smaller.

 Week 7: Stiff Legs and Lots of Feed

 Some of the roosters are getting awfully heavy for their legs.
 4 of the 100 birds are having trouble.
 The problem seems to be something similar to a sprain.